Debugging with Different Users ##

 When you open the FileMaker 9 debugger you’ll notice it just pops up in its own window.
 In previous versions of FileMaker, the debugger would only be displayed during script execution.
 Besides all the icon changes, you’ll notice a little lock in the upper right hand corner which is where this gets interesting.

-Tools -> Script Debuggerin the middle of executing a script and it will just pop open.
+> Tip: FileMaker has made the Script Debugger available *even* when executing a script.
+So if the debugger isn’t open, you can actually select `Tools -> Script Debugger` in the middle of executing a script and it will just pop open.
 This comes in really handy when you are in a dreaded infinite loop because you can just hit red x and halt the script.
 Or if you just want to pause your script, you can hit the little battery icon and add a breakpoint.
 Viola, your script is paused.

 There is one final minor upgrade to the debugger.
 If you click the edit button while executing a script, FileMaker now opens ScriptMaker, opens the script you were debugging and goes to the exact script step that you were about to execute.
 Definite time saver.